From rituals to resting places: An inside look at Prague's cemetery culture

 Pavlitová tells us that a sizable portion of Czechs feel uncomfortable with traditional funerals and often specify, either in their wills or through verbal instructions to their families, that they prefer not to have a formal funeral service.

-"These people are then typically cremated, and the ashes given to the family, who may or may not decide to hold a memorial later on, often a smaller event with few guests that respect the wishes of the deceased for no funeral but allows the grieving family to mark their passing in some way," she says.
+"These people are typically cremated, and their ashes given to the family, who may or may not decide to hold a memorial later on, often a smaller event with few guests that allows the grieving family to mark their passing in some way," she says.

 We see an increasing number of outdoor ceremonies and alternative settings, such as our pohřební ateliér [funeral parlor], a venue reminiscent of a home.
 With our support, families can hold self-created memorials and funeral ceremonies.
 We see a growing interest in this type of service."